-Retirement Age

-A participating employee is eligible to receive a normal retirement benefit on the first of the month after which he completes 30 years of service or has attained age 62 and completed 5 years of service.
+Retirement Age A participating employee is eligible to receive a normal retirement benefit on the first of the month after which he meets one of the eligibility rules.
+For participating employees who were active before January 1, 2019 - 10 years of service and at least age sixty-two.
+For participating employees who were active between January 1, 2019 and December 31, 2020 - 7 years of service and at least age sixty-two.
+For participating employees who were active between January 1, 2021 and December 31, 2021 - 6 years of service and at least age sixty-two.
+For participating employees who were active on or after January 1, 2022 - 5 years of service and at least age sixty-two.
+For participating employees who were active on or after January 1, 2021 with 30 years of service, regardless of age.
 The monthly retirement benefit payable to an employee is equal to 1.2% of the member's average final compensation for each year of creditable service through January 31, 1991; and 1.4% of the member's average final compensation for each year of creditable service thereafter.
 The annual retirement benefit may not exceed the lesser of \$75,000 or 100% of the average final compensation.

-A participating employee is eligible to receive an early retirement benefit on the first of the month after which he has attained age 55 and completed 15 years of service, five of which were completed after February 1, 1973.
-The monthly early retirement benefit payable to an employee is 1.2% of the member's average final compensation for each year of creditable service through January 31, 1991; and 1.4% of the member's average final compensation for each year of creditable service, thereafter, reduced by one-half of one percent for each calendar month by which the early retirement date precedes the normal retirement date.
+A participating employee is eligible to receive an early retirement benefit on the first of the month after which he has attained age fifty-five and completed fifteen years of service, five of which are completed after February 1, 1973.
+The monthly early retirement benefit payable to an employee is 1.2% of the member's average final compensation for each year of creditable service through January 31, 1991; and 1.4% of the member's average final compensation for each year of creditable service thereafter, reduced by one-half of one percent for each calendar month by which the early retirement date precedes the normal retirement date.